 - can't mount NFS shares

-By default, XO-server listens to all addresses (0.0.0.0) and runs on port 80.
-You can change this if you want in the
+By default, XO-server listens on all addresses (0.0.0.0) and runs on port 80.
+If you need to, you can change this in the

 # Basic HTTP section:

 XO-server can also run in HTTPS (you can run HTTP and HTTPS at the same time) - just modify what's needed in the

 # Basic HTTPS section, this time with the certificates/keys you need and their path:

 host: '0.0.0.0' port: 443 certificate: './certificate.pem' key: './key.pem'

 If a chain of certificates authorities is needed, you may bundle them directly in the certificate.
 Note: the order of certificates does matter, your certificate should come first followed by the certificate of the above certificate authority up to the root.

 If you want to redirect everything to HTTPS, you can modify the configuration like this: